-The Griptilian has a well deserved reputation of being both an outstanding pocket knife, and a modern classic.
+The Benchmade Griptilian has a well deserved reputation of being both an outstanding pocket knife, and a modern classic.
 Benchmade started with a timeless and functional design, and built the knife to be lightweight, fast, and functional.
-The thickness of the handle, and choice of plastic will be turn offs for some, but personally I like how the the knife feels in hand, and have no problems with the choice of handle material.
+The thickness of the handle and choice of plastic for the handle material will be turn offs for some, but personally I like how the the knife feels in hand, and have no problems with the choice of handle material.
 And these days we have the G-10 551-1, so if you don’t like the black plastic, go for the G-10.

 My Griptilian has seen years of use, and it still finds a lot of time in my pocket.
 This is my highest form of endorsement.
 I have owned my Griptilian since 2011, and I still have it in my regular rotation.
 This is after reviewing hundreds of pocket knives.
 Over that course of time I have bought and sold dozens and dozens of knives.
 I still have my Griptilian and I still use it.
 That alone should tell you something.

 I recommend the Griptilian if you are in need of a larger EDC knife or utility knife.
 If you are looking for a smaller knife, then check out the Mini Grip.
 Both are great.
 If you want something higher end, then go for the 551-1, or the 556-1.
 At this point there is something for everyone in the Griptilian lineup.
 You can’t go wrong with the Griptilian.

 I recommend purchasing the Griptilian from Amazon or BladeHQ.
 Buying anything through any of the links on this helps support the website at absolutely no cost to you.
 Any and all support is greatly appreciated.
 Thank you very much.